Higher Logic’s Acceptable Use Policy

-- Transmitting any unlawful, harassing, libelous, abusive, threatening, harmful, vulgar, obscene, pornographic or otherwise objectionable material of any kind or All content must conform to reasonable standards of decency.
+- Transmitting any unlawful, harassing, libelous, abusive, threatening, harmful, vulgar, obscene, pornographic, or otherwise objectionable material of any kind.
+All content must conform to reasonable standards of decency.

 - Using the Software Services to violate the privacy of others, including publishing or posting other people’s private and confidential information without their express permission, or collecting or gathering other people’s personal information (including account names or information) from the Software Services.

-- You don’t have the right to submit
+- You do not have the right to submit

 - Encourages illegal or tortious conduct or that is otherwise inappropriate

 - Attacks others based on their race, ethnicity, national origin, religion, sex, gender, sexual orientation, disability, or medical condition

 - Contains viruses, bots, worms, scripting exploits, or other similar materials